J-rayX/escrow-smart-contract/README.md

 In the above code, the depositor deploys the contract and, the `msg.sender` address assumes the position of the depositor in our escrow contract.
 The `msg.sender` is a globally available identifier for the externally owned account (EOA) or another smart contract calling our escrow smart contract.
 Read more about the use of `msg.sender` in this [metaschool.so](https://metaschool.so/articles/solidity-basics-msg-sender/) answer by Munim Iftikhar.

-The depositor being the deployer of the contract obtains the addresses of the arbiter and beneficiary and store the addresses as arguments to our contract for storage as state variables.
+The depositor being the deployer of the contract obtains the addresses of the arbiter and beneficiary and stores the addresses as arguments to our contract for storage as state variables.

 It's noteworthy to point out that the `payable` keyword in the constructor code above identifies the contract as being able to pay the beneficiary after the arbiter approves the value transfer.
 The `payable` keyword is used in Solidity to signify the ability to accept ether.
-Ether is the denomination of payement for EVM computation.
+Ether is the denomination of payment for EVM computation.

 ### Arbiter and Transfer Approval

 In the following code, we will write the logic to transfer the value in the escrow balance to the beneficiary whose address we saved in the state storage.
-This is how the arbiter will be able to approve the transfer of deposit to the beneficiary.
+This is how the arbiter will be able to approve the transfer of the deposit to the beneficiary.
 Let's create a function `approve()` for the process:

 ```sol
 ...